Business Procurement Definition

 - Setting policies for evaluating proposals, quotes, and suppliers

 While many people use the two terms interchangeably, purchasing is just one aspect of procurement.
-Put another way, a lot of the procurement process has to have already happened before the purchasing stage is reached.
-The Identification of Requirement, Authorization of Purchase Request, Identification of Suppliers, Negotiation and Selection of the Vendor all have to happen before the steps of purchasing take place.
-Procurify lays out the typical Procure to Pay Cycle in detail.
+Put another way, a lot of the procurement process has to have already happened before you reach the purchasing stage.
+These steps include:

 Businesses, of course, are most interested in getting the best quality goods and services they can procure at the best price in the most suitable time frame.
 However, that's not their only interest.
-Because people gravitate towards brands that they feel share their values, businesses are also interested in making sure that their procurement policies espouse the values prospective customers will find attractive.
-So, for instance, companies have a vested interest in procurement policies that are viewed as fair, promoting competition and conducted with business integrity.
+Because people gravitate toward brands that they feel share their values, businesses are also interested in making sure that their procurement policies display the values prospective customers will find attractive.
+So, for instance, companies have a vested interest in procurement policies that are viewed as fair, promoting competition, and conducted with business integrity.

-But many also go beyond these basics to ensure that their procurement policies align with the public's growing interest in ideas such as ethical investment and protecting the environment.
+But many also go beyond these basics to ensure that their procurement policies align with the public's growing interest in issues and trends such as ethical investment and protecting the environment.

-Green procurement policies include sourcing goods or services that have a lesser impact on the environment by:
+Green procurement policies include sourcing goods or services that have less impact on the environment by: